 Surprisingly, drone bees only mate once.
 They insert their endophallus into the queen and attempt to fly away after mating successfully.
 However, part of the endophallus gets stuck, and the drone’s lower abdomen gets torn off as a result.
 Shortly after mating, drone bees die.

+How do queen bees become queen?
+They’re born with the ability to reproduce.
 Although each colony only has one queen bee at a time, she is the most important member of the colony.
 In fact, the worker bees protect her at all costs, and she only leaves the hive twice in her life.
 The queen goes on mating flights at the beginning of her life, where she collects enough male genetic material to reproduce for her entire life.

 The second time she may leave the hive is during a swarm.
 The workers prepare the queen for the swarm by slimming her down enough to fly to their new home.
 After that, the queen no longer has any reason to leave the hive.

 The Importance of Queens

 As previously mentioned, the queen is the most important member of the colony even though there’s only one.
 Believe it or not, the queen is the only fertile female in the hive, and she reproduces enough to keep the colony’s population booming.